 When is the San Antonio River Walk open?

-The River walk is open year round, 365 days a year.
+The River Walk is open year round, 365 days a year.
 The majority of the River Walk, from Mulberry to Eagleland Plaza, is open 24 hours a day.

-However, the River Walk that passes through Brackenridge Park in the north of the city is only open from 5am to 11pm.
+The River Walk that passes through Brackenridge Park in the north of the city is only open from 5am to 11pm.
 The Mission Reach stretch of the River Walk south of Eagleland Plaza is only open from dawn to dusk due to it being a natural area which is home to wildlife.

 Is the Water in the River Walk Ever Drained?